Uberi/speech_recognition/reference/library-reference.rst

 Although the recognition language is specified when creating the api.ai agent in the web console, it must also be provided in the ``language`` parameter as an RFC5646 language tag like ``"en"`` (US English) or ``"fr"`` (International French), defaulting to US English.
 A list of supported language values can be found in the `API documentation <https://api.ai/docs/reference/#languages>`__.

-The session_id is a string token up to 36 symbols long, used to identify the client and to manage sessions parameters (including contexts) per client.
+The ``session_id`` is a string of up to 36 characters used to identify the client making the requests; api.ai can make use of previous requests that used the same session ID to give more accurate results for future requests.

 Returns the most likely transcription if ``show_all`` is false (the default).
 Otherwise, returns the `raw API response <https://api.ai/docs/reference/#a-namepost-multipost-query-multipart>`__ as a JSON dictionary.